 - Social Media Insights: Engagement metrics from local followers

-According to case studies from AdPlorer, businesses that implement systematic tracking and adjust campaigns based on performance data typically see a 40-60% improvement in advertising ROI within three months.
+According to case studies from AdPlorer, businesses that track systematically and adjust campaigns based on the data typically see a 40-60% improvement in advertising ROI within three months.

-Understanding the broader context of local advertising helps businesses make more informed decisions about their marketing strategies.
-This section provides data-driven insights into industry trends and best practices.
+Knowing the wider context of local advertising helps you make better decisions about your marketing.
+This section gives you data on industry trends and best practices.

 Mobile devices now account for over 60% of local searches, with “near me” searches growing by more than 900% in recent years.
-This shift has significant implications for local advertisers:
+That shift matters a lot for local advertisers:

 - Mobile-optimised websites are no longer optional but essential